ycqiu/AVX-Memmove/README.md

 **Mac:** Mac OS Sierra or later with the latest XCode Command Line Tools for the OS
 **Linux:** GCC 8.0.0 or later and Binutils 2.29.1 or later

 Compile and cleanup scripts are provided for Linux, Windows, and Mac, but you'll need to supply your own C file with main() and modify the compile script to add it to the linker line.
 You may also need to modify the GCC/clang folder location in the script for your system.

+To use them, just run the scripts from the same folder that the .h & .c files are in.
+That's it!
+You'll get an executable file called Output.(exe/elf/mach64) in the same folder.

 See https://github.com/KNNSpeed/Simple-Kernel for how to make portable GCC 8+ installs on Windows and Linux.
 MacOS just uses the built-in clang.
 However, if you have a Linux version with GCC 8+ built-in already (run "gcc --version" in terminal to check), then you just need to modify Compiler.sh to point to it.